 When you enter treatment for addiction, it’s common to attend support groups, individual therapy, and group therapy.
 You may be wondering what the difference is between all three types of therapy and whether one is better than the other.
-The simple answer is that each type of therapy has its strengths, and when combined together, can promote healing from addiction more effectively than one type of therapy alone.
+The simple answer is that each type of therapy has its strengths, and when combined together, they can promote healing from addiction more effectively than one type of therapy alone.

-Support groups such as Narcotics Anonymous, Smart Recovery, or Alcoholics Anonymous are a place to share struggles and victories with other people in various stages of addiction recovery.
+Support groups such as Narcotics Anonymous, SMART Recovery, Refuge Recovery, or Alcoholics Anonymous are a place to share struggles and victories with other people in various stages of addiction recovery.
 It’s a place of collaboration, support, and encouragement.
 Here you can receive advice from others who have had similar struggles and overcome them.
 Sometimes it’s just good to have a place where you can talk with a group and know you are accepted and not judged.

 Group therapy can offer similar benefits to support groups with the addition of a trained therapist to guide discussion, model appropriate behavior, and encourage positive interaction between group therapy members.
 There is a strength in numbers, and group therapy is no exception.
 We are raised in family units, and that is where we learn some of our most important behaviors and attitudes.
 Group therapy can have the same powerful affect as a healthy, functioning family can, teaching you how to overcome obstacles in life and struggles with addiction.
 Other group therapy members and the therapist can challenge negative beliefs and behaviors while still supporting you as a person.

 Addiction can be very isolating at times.
 Many members of group therapy say that they feel a sense of relief when they find that there are others who have had the same struggles.
 They learn to have healthy interactions with individuals and be honest with the therapist and other group members about their struggles.
 For some people it is the first safe place they have found to open up about their addictions and their lives.